NasalDaemon/Static-DI/docs/domain-syntax.md

 }
 ```

-Below is an example of a nexus node in the above `domain`s.
-It centrally orchestrates multiple `domain` sub-nodes during an `OrderRequest` in C++ code.
-This is much desirable compared to a long chains or pipelines of nodes, each of which would take partial responsibility for completing the request, ultimately making ownership of the response unclear, implicit, and spread out across multiple nodes.
+Below is an example of the nexus-node for `ShopDomain`.
+In handwritten C++ code, it explicitly orchestrates multiple sub-`domain`s in order to complete an `OrderRequest`.
+This is much desirable compared to the alternative pipeline approach, i.e. using a chain of nodes, each of which would take responsibility for completing a part of the request.
+A chain of nodes ultimately makes it unclear which node has ownership of: (1) completing the request and (2) producing the response; by spreading out the responsibility across multiple nodes.
+Pipelines are hard to test for correctness, as one often needs to construct large sections of the pipeline, if not the whole thing, to get meaningful behaviour result worth testing.
+This tight coupling necessitates integration-style testing of the pipeline, and prohibits unit testing.

-Instead, `ShopRestAPI` takes ownership of the entire flow of the order, delegating the responsibility for the smaller self-contained units of work to other nodes which take no responsibility for completing the overall order response.
-This looser form of coupling also allows more fine-grained testing, as each testable unit of behaviour is contained within fewer nodes.
+Instead, `ShopRestAPI` takes ownership of the entire flow of the order, delegating the responsibility for the smaller self-contained units of work to sub-nodes which take no responsibility for completing the overall `OrderRequest`.
+This looser form of coupling also allows for finer-grained testing, as each testable unit of behaviour is isolated within fewer sub-`domain`s and sub-nodes.

 ```cpp
 struct ShopRestAPI